juliensees/Comp-Tia-Prep/attacks.md

               * DNS IS THE SYSTEM THAT RETURNS AN IP ADDRESS FROM A GIVEN DOMAIN NAME
              - Domains that host malware then have a negative reputation

-     - ARP Poisoning - when an attacker changes Address Resolution Protocol (ARP) records in a way that                     resolves the attacker's MAC address to a legitimate IP address
+     - ARP Poisoning - when an attacker changes Address Resolution Protocol (ARP) records in a way that                     resolves the attacker's MAC address to a legitimate IP address, claiming they are
+                   * 1) attacker sends fake ARP messages to victims saying IP "" (the router) belongs to my MAC address (physical device)
+                     2) victims update their ARP cache with false info
+                     3) now when victim tries to reach router, traffic goes to attacker
+                     4) attacker forwards traffic to real router - victim doesn't realize

 - App Attacks